dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 # Make sure you have the remote names to upstream and fork.
 git remote -v

-# Get latest changes so we get all commits that the tags use
+# Get latest changes so we get all commits that the tags uses
 git checkout master
 git fetch origin master # origin is the remote pointing to upstream DSC Community repository. git rebase origin/master